HaveTimeDrinkTea/Console-Finances/README.md

 ## Description

-This project is part of the Frontend Dev Bootcamp course challenge for fourth week "JavaScript Fundamentals".
+This project is part of the Frontend Dev Bootcamp course challenge for the fourth week "JavaScript Fundamentals".

 It requires us to use JavaScript to analyze a dataset containing profit and loss amounts over time.
 On first glance, the data consists of 2 columns; Period name (Mmm-YYYY) and profit/loss amount (with positive and negative values).